SpocWiki/_public/Contributing.md

 # Conventions

+### Language
+To achieve broad usability, the primary Language of these Articles is English.

+Articles in other languages should be placed in the corresponding language-Folder.
+When these become too large, the usual Process of separating them out into a dedicated repository will be applied.
+These repositories should be cloned separately into the corresponding location so that relative links remain unchanged.

+### Renaming Files
+Do not rename or move Files, without creating an issue first and discussing that.
+These operation have the risk of breaking Links!

+Even if you use a Software that automatically fixes Links, this Repository may be used in any number of (private) Contexts that we all are unaware of.

+To supporte these Use-Cases, on renaming or moving, leave the old File in place and replace its contents with a Link to the new File and the Date/Time-Stamp of this Operation.

+The **Rename**-Issues will regularly be published to give all Users a chance to update their Links.

+Eventually old Files may be cleaned up from the Repository.

 ### Casing and Escaping White-Space
 Although many Wikis support Spaces in File Names, we try to avoid them, because they create many Problems,